Skip to content

 GraphQL Query Language

 GraphQL is a query language for APIs developed by Facebook.
-Grafeo supports GraphQL as an optional query language, allowing you to query graph data using familiar GraphQL syntax.
+Grafeo supports GraphQL as an optional query language, enabling queries against graph data using familiar GraphQL syntax.

 Overview